elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-concept-of-distribution-in-statistics-and-its-importance.md

 url: /learn/mathematics/questions/describe-the-concept-of-distribution-in-statistics-and-its-importance
 score: -1.0
 related_article1:
-    id: 170283
+    id: 170276
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: What is the significance of using a sample instead of a population in statistical analysis?
-    subject: Health Studies
+    subject: Mathematics
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 related_article2:
+    id: 170275
+    title: How do descriptive statistics differ from inferential statistics in terms of their purpose?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-do-descriptive-statistics-differ-from-inferential-statistics-in-terms-of-their-purpose
+related_article3:
     id: 170283
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: What distinguishes an observational study from a designed experiment?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
-related_article3:
-    id: 170281
-    title: >-
-        What is the difference between discrete and continuous quantitative variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-difference-between-discrete-and-continuous-quantitative-variables
+    url: /learn/mathematics/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
 related_article4:
     id: 170283
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: What distinguishes an observational study from a designed experiment?
-    subject: Health Studies
+    subject: Mathematics
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
+    url: /learn/mathematics/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
 related_article5:
-    id: 170283
+    id: 170276
-    title: >-
-        What distinguishes an observational study from a designed experiment?
+    title: What is the significance of using a sample instead of a population in statistical analysis?
-    subject: Health Studies
+    subject: Mathematics
-    url: /learn/health-studies/questions/what-distinguishes-an-observational-study-from-a-designed-experiment
+    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
 ---

 &nbsp;